Project

 Please let me know your thoughts.
 I would be very excited to see Ruby take this step.
 I don't think I know enough about the Ruby extension building process or the Rust compilation process to actually implement this, so hopefully we could find a volunteer to step up.
 Thanks for reading :)

-Updated by ianks (Ian Ker-Seymer) almost 5 years ago
+Updated by ianks (Ian Ker-Seymer) over 5 years ago

 Notable Gems using Rust